 - Mobility and flexibility.
 Mobile payments allow you to close on deals wherever your customers are.
 Meeting buyers at trade shows, conventions, and conferences can turn conversations into transactions, and turn a networking opportunity into a direct sale.

 - Capturing the impulse buy.
 It’s long been known that many impulse purchases are made with a credit card.
 Analysts estimate that as many as 80 percent of mobile payment purchases would not be made without a mobile system available.

 - Immediacy.
 Being paid on the spot is faster than waiting for a check, and eliminates future invoicing and collection issues.

 - Competitive advantage.
 While mobile payments are indeed on the upswing, it’s a safe bet that many of your competitors haven’t yet climbed on the bandwagon.
-By adopting mobile payments now, you can position yourself as the smart business choice who offers convenience and flexibility.
+By adopting mobile payments now, you can position yourself as the smart business choice that offers convenience and flexibility.

 - Cost-effective fees.
 Mobile payment systems offer several fee options tailored to your needs.
 Start-ups and small businesses that experience unpredictable revenue flow can choose a pay-as-you-go option; businesses with a steadier volume in sales can save money with monthly or annual plans.

 - Sustainability.
 Mobile payments eliminate the paperwork of checks, invoices, and hard copy receipts.
 Instead, the receipt is emailed to the buyer and the transaction is digitally accessible to both business and consumer.

 - Simplicity.
 Mobile payment technology takes only a few minutes to set up and just moments to operate, whether by swiping your buyer’s credit card or manually entering their information.